-All internal and external employees must complete security awareness training as part of their onboarding and then on an annual basis.
-Additional role-specific trainings are required for privileged access and for work with highly regulated or sensitive data.
+All internal and external employees must complete security awareness training as part of their onboarding and on an annual basis, including familiarizing themselves with information security policies.
+Additional role-specific training is required for privileged access and for work with highly regulated or sensitive data.